irasan/MP1-beauty-salon/README.md

 To create the project, in particular write the code itself and store it, GitPod and GitHub were used.
 Deployment of the website was supported by GitHub pages.

 ## Testing

+### Testing Using Validators
+The website was continuously tested on emulated large and small screens when writing the code.
-The developer used W3C Css Validation service and W3C MarkUp Validation Service to check the validity of the code.
+Upon completion of the writing process, developer used [W3C Css Validation Service](https://jigsaw.w3.org/css-validator/) and [W3C MarkUp Validation Service](https://validator.w3.org/) to check the validity of the code.
+Some errors were detected at first, but fixed by the developer.
+For example, when checking HTML code, the validator warned about a paragraph used as a list item in header.
+It was fixed by adding li tags around that paragraph.

+CSS validator found some lines of code that were not used, that's why they were removed completely by the developer.

 ### Client Stories Testing
 Most common path through the website: